 In August, 2011 Electrovaya announced it had signed a contract to provide a Lithium-Ion Battery Energy Storage System ("BESS") of approximately 1.2 MWh for demonstration purposes in support of renewable energy generation in Ontario.
-This program, originally planned to be led by CEATI and mentioned above, is being be led by Electrovaya and work started during the quarter.
+This program, originally planned to be led by CEATI and mentioned above, is being led by Electrovaya.

 In August, 2011 Electrovaya also announced it had signed a contract to develop, construct and demonstrate a utility-sized stationary battery system using end-of-life Electric Vehicle Battery packs.
 This stationary battery system will be implemented at the Manitoba HVDC Research Center facility and is part of the Electrovaya-led \$7.6 million project mentioned above.
-Work started during the quarter.